-The interdisciplinary programme is taught by academics who are leaders in their field – in public health sciences, law, sociology, geography, migration studies, economics, management, social policy, and clinical medicine – and influential in policy developments in the UK and internationally.
+The interdisciplinary programme is taught by academics who are leaders in their field – in public health, clinical medicine, anthropology, sociology, international relations and medical ethics - and influential in policy developments in the UK and globally.

 We welcome applications from medical students based at other universities in the UK and overseas.

 Our intercalated students study alongside MSc students who come from across the world to study on the programme.
-Teaching is through lectures and small-group seminars, giving you the opportunity to develop debating and advocacy skills, and to share insights and experiences with students from around the world, including experienced doctors and medical professionals from low and middle income countries.
+Teaching is through a combination of asynchronous online material and synchronous on site small-group seminars.
+The programme encourages you to develop writing, debating and advocacy skills.
+There are many opportunities to share insights and experiences with students from around the world, including experienced doctors and medical professionals from low and middle income countries.

-In the first semester, intercalating BSc and MSc students will focus on developing the key concepts and research methods and analysis for understanding the health of populations.
-There are introductions to quantitative and qualitative research methods, cultural and social analysis, and approaching health systems through politics and economics.
-You will also learn the basic public health insights around the social determinants of health.
-In the second semester, intercalating BSc students will choose two elective modules so as to explore some issues more deeply, and will complete a dissertation to be submitted in early May.
+In the first semester, intercalating BSc and MSc students will focus on the key concepts and research methods.
+There are introductions to quantitative and qualitative research methods, social determinants of health, different health systems across the world, and epidemiology and statistics.
+In the second semester, intercalating BSc students will choose two elective modules that explore some issues more deeply, and will complete a dissertation to be submitted in early May.
 In the second semester, intercalating MSc students will take an advanced methods module and choose three elective modules.
 They then complete a dissertation in the third semester and submit in it early August.